gauravbhand1611/oms-documentation/documents/retail-operations/brokering/template/inventory-based-shipping.md

 - **Order Sort**: Orders are sorted by **Order Date**, ensuring that orders rejected earlier are processed first for potential fulfillment.

 > **Note**: The inventory rules for this order batch are the same as the rules for standard orders, focusing on maintaining inventory balance.

+ #### Routing Rule Sequence

+Since the client wants to prioritize expedited orders, the routing Rules should be sequenced in the following manner:

+1. Unfillable Expedited Orders
+2. Unfillable Standard Orders

 ### Activating Runs